-Milestone for bird of prey as record number of Ospreys seen in forest
+Milestone for bird of prey as record number of ospreys seen in forest

 The Kielder Osprey partnership recorded at least 16 healthy young ospreys across seven nests in the forest park, and said that a record number are likely to fledge in the area.

-Cameras monitor a number of the nest sites, allowing conservationists and nature enthusiasts to glimpse the daily routines of the birds of prey.
+Cameras monitor a number of the nest sites, allowing conservationists and nature enthusiasts to glimpse the daily routines of the birds.

 “It took him until April the following year to reach Senegal, where he stayed for a couple of years.

-“Driven by a homing instinct, he first came back to Kielder in 2016 after an epic journey when he was thrown thousands of miles off course by a sandstorm.”
+“Driven by a homing instinct, he first came back to Kielder in 2016 after an epic journey in which he was thrown thousands of miles off course by a sandstorm.”

-Ospreys are known to grow to between 56-52cm in length, with an adult wingspan reaching up to 175cm.
+Ospreys are known to grow to between 50 and 66cm in length, with an adult wingspan reaching up to 175cm.
 The birds of prey subsist mostly on fish and are found on all continents around the globe, save for Antarctica.

-In the mid-1950s, Ospreys naturally re-colonised and began breeding in Loch Garten, Abernethy Forest Reserve in Scotland, and then in England in 2001 at Bassenthwaite in the Lake District.
+In the mid-1950s, Ospreys naturally recolonised and began breeding in the Loch Garten nature reserve, in the Abernethy Forest in Scotland, and then in England in 2001 at Bassenthwaite in the Lake District.

 Ospreys returned to Kielder Forest in 2008, and have been monitored by ornithologists and Osprey enthusiasts since.